froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   alt="A screen grab of the global header component with checked elements highlighted" border="true" %}

-From this, you should begin to see how the detailed nature of Galen's report output can be useful not just for debugging and investigating, but for documenting exactly what has been tested down to the finest detail.
+From this, you should begin to see how the detailed nature of Galen's report output can be useful not just for debugging and investigating, but also for documenting exactly what has been tested down to the finest detail.

 For our single failure, Galen has told us exactly what the problem is.
 We mistakenly expected that the search toggle icon was up against the right hand side of the header.
 In fact it is 16px inside the header.
 We can change our check for that: